Nenogzar/Academy_SoftUni/oop/lectures/01_first_steps_in_oop/README.md

 Inheritance promotes code reuse and helps create a hierarchical structure.

-Let’s say we have a parent Vehicle class with a method named honk().
+Let’s say we have a parent Vehicle class with a method named city().

 ```py
 # Devine a parent class called "Vehicle"